Coronavirus Response Frequently Asked Questions

-Most campus events are canceled.
-But Student Life, Diversity, Equity and Inclusion and others are planning virtual events.
+Most campus events are virtual.
 See the Stall Street Journal for details.

 Are we discouraging in-person meetings?

 What do you do if you have symptoms, plan to be tested or have been tested?

 Please go home if you're experiencing any symptoms and fill out this form.
 Also, fill out that form if you know somebody else in the campus community who has symptoms.